Cascades frog: Population

 Females have a higher mortality rate than the males, but both are believed to live over five years, sometime reaching up to seven.

-Recently, a decline in the Cascade frog species has occurred, but the declines are not too serious, and usually only occur in the southern part of this frog's range.
-Causes are not fully known, but introduced predators such as trout and bullfrogs, UV-B radiation, diseases such as chytrid fungal exposure, and loss of open meadow habitat due to fire suppression and drought-related loss of meadow wetlands.
-Fertilizers such as urea may also pose a threat to the Cascades frogs, because the juveniles were not capable of sensing and avoiding toxic levels in laboratory studies.
-Recommendations to prevent this decline include removing non-native fish from their environments, deepening their breeding pools, or translocation to increase genetic diversity.
+Rana cascadae is one of 53 candidate species currently under review for listing under the federal Endangered Species Act and it is recognized as a species of concern in California, Oregon, and Washington.
+Conservation and habitat restoration efforts include protecting breeding and over-wintering sites, deepening and expanding breeding pools, and preventing the spread of chytrid disease and other pathogens.
+Rana cascadae is listed as "vulerable" in Washington State and are listed in the Oregon Conservation Strategy.

 Predation

 The main predators of the Cascades frogs are the raccoon, mink, coyote, water bugs (Belostomatidae), garter snakes (Thamnophis sirtalis), and several bird species, such as the sharp shinned hawks, owls, Canada jays, and American robin.
 The long-toed salamander and adult R. cascadae frogs are predators to the eggs and tadpoles, as well.